Stewardship Program: Site Condition Reporting

 When you are paddling and visiting sites send us a Site Condition Report (SCR—that is, a report on the condition of a site(s)).
 You have two methods to fill out a form:

 The site condition report is completed following the seven principles of Leave No Trace.
-A copy for your use can be found here.
+The principles can be viewed here.

 Site Condition Report Lists